Skip to content

 2. The "No Silicone" Rule

-Before you head to the hardware store, you must know what not to buy.
+Before you head to the hardware store for caulk, you must know what not to buy.

-Silicone leaves a residue that nothing sticks to.
-If you fill a control joint crack with silicone, you can never paint it or patch it again.
-It will create a permanent, unpaintable scar on your wall.
+Silicone is fantastic for bathroom tiles, but it is terrible for exterior masonry.
+Silicone leaves a chemical residue that nothing will stick to.
+If you fill a control joint crack with pure silicone, you can never paint over it, and new stucco will never bond to it.
+It will create a permanent, shiny, unpaintable scar running down your wall.

 3. Step-by-Step Repair Protocol